urbit/vere/CONTRIBUTING.md

 Although you likely have an identity on the live network, developing on the live network is high-risk and largely unnecessary.
 Instead, standard practice is to work on a fake ship.
-Fake ships use deterministic keys derived from the ship's address; don't communicate on the live network; and can communicate with other fake ships over the local loopback.
+Fake ships use deterministic keys derived from the ship's address, don't communicate on the live network, and can communicate with other fake ships over the local loopback.

 ### Boot a New Fake Ship